30 patents in this list

 A metal 3D printer that quickly forms metal support structures that can be easily removed after printing.
 The printer ejects melted metal drops to form objects.
 To create supports, it forms a line of spaced pillars, then a single pass ejects a continuous metal line over the pillars.
 This avoids excessive heat buildup.
 The pillars can be easily separated from the continuous line later.
 This enables rapid support formation with adequate strength compared to building walls and joining pillars incrementally.

-9. Heat-Aware Toolpath Generation for Minimizing Deformation in 3D Printing
+11. Toolpath Generation with Heat Accumulation Mitigation for 3D Printing

 Siemens Industry Software Inc., 2023